ThibautTheate/Risk-Sensitive-Policy-with-Distributional-Reinforcement-Learning/README.md

 * RiskyTransitions,
 * RiskyEnvironment.

-The number of episodes for training the DRL algorithm may also be specified by the user through the argument "-episodes".
+Additionally, the number of episodes for training the DRL algorithm may also be specified by the user through the argument "-episodes".
 The parameters of the DRL algorithms can be set with the argument "-parameters" and by providing the name of the .json file containing these parameters within the "Parameters" folder.

-For more advanced tests and manipulations, please directly refer to the code.
+For more advanced tests and manipulations, please directly refer to the code itself.